 The graduate market is very competitive and a degree is no longer a differentiator.
 When applying for graduate jobs your odds can be 1/1000.
-Thankfully, with careful preparation, armed with knowledge of the recruitment process, you will improve your odds of getting recognised and making the short list.
-First, understand the role of HumanResources (HR).
+Thankfully, with careful preparation, armed with knowledge of the recruitment process, you will improve your odds of getting recognised and making the shortlist.

+First, you need to understand the role of Human Resources (HR).
 HR is responsible for the different stages of an employee lifecycle.
 This includes building and managing systems that recruit, train, motivate and retain a company's employees.
 They are also largely responsible for ensuring company values and culture are maintained.
 An incorrect hire will damage this and may ultimately damage the overall success of the organisation so it's essential HR get it right.
-As a result, you may be required to complete a number of different assessment steps in the recruitment process.
-However, each step is important to ensure you are the right 'fit' before a hiring decision is made.
+To help HR select the right candidate for the role, you may be required to complete a number of different assessment steps in the recruitment process.
 Being prepared is the first step to success so see below our step by step guide to the recruitment process:

 Application Deadlines: Most job postings have a closing date as the deadline for submitting your application.
 Make sure you apply by the deadline and include all the information requested such as a cover letter, referee details, academic transcript.
-If you do not follow the application instructions you will be declined in this first round.
+If you do not follow the application instructions and include all documentation that has been requested, you will be declined in this first round.
 Other steps in the hiring process usually begin following the closing date.

 Applicant Tracking Systems (ATS): Have you ever received an email notifying you that your application was unsuccessful within hours of applying for a job?
 They may use an Applicant Tracking System.

-Some companies use this software to filter applications based on criteria such as 'keywords', 'skills' and 'qualifications'.
-Increase your chance of landing the interview using resume optimisation techniques such as including in your application the buzzwords/keywords found in the job advertisement, removal of images/graphics from your resume and ensuring there are no spelling errors.
+Some companies use this software to filter applications based on pre-set criteria such as keywords, skills and qualifications.
+Increase your chance of landing the interview using resume optimisation techniques such as including in your application the keywords found in the job advertisement, removal of images/graphics from your resume and ensuring there are no spelling errors.